 When you see clouds on a sunny day, it might mean that rain is coming soon.
 But clouds don't “hold” water like a bucket.

-Cloud droplets are very tiny and weigh very little.
-In a cloud, they float with the wind or simply hang in the air.
-In addition, updrafts (winds that blow upward from the surface of the Earth) also help keep droplets suspended within a cloud.
+Cloud droplets are very small and light, so they don't fall right away.
+They float with the wind or just hang in the air.
+When they are grouped together, these are the clouds we see in the sky!
+Updrafts, winds that blow upward from the surface of the Earth, also help keep droplets in cloud form.

 These droplets have to join together or get heavier from more water condensing in the air before they can fall as rain.
 Once it starts raining, it will keep raining if the conditions in the air are right. and are part of the water cycle.

 Scientists say that one inch of rain over one square mile is like 17.4 million gallons of water.
 That's a lot of water, and it would weigh as much as 143 million pounds!